howsoai/platform-installation-examples/application-tls-termination/README.md

 Use the [basic helm install guide](../helm-basic/README.md) to install Howso Platform, and ensure it is running correctly.
 See the [TLDR](../common/README.md#basic-helm-install) for a quick start.

-Install the [step](https://smallstep.com/docs/step-cli/) tool to create the certificates.
+Install the [step](https://smallstep.com/docs/step-cli/) certificate tool.

 ### Configure Howso Platform TLS sidecars